imsdengineer/GHA_playground/README.md

 # Creative/Innovative Projects - Headline

-<span style="color: red;">This Project is fun learning Project that aims to enrich the experience by simplifying the Tech.</span>
+This Project is fun learning Project that aims to enrich the experience by simplifying the Tech.

-<span style="font-size: 20px;"># This repo is to enable the App-Dev teams to seamlessly deploy the microservices in GitHub Actions</span>
+# This repo is to enable the App-Dev teams to seamlessly deploy the microservices in GitHub Actions</span>

 ## Our team